gidiyan/db1000n_hotspotshield/README.md

 Feel free to use it in your load tests (wink-wink).

 The software is provided as is under no guarantee.
+I will update both the repo and this doc as I go during following days (date of writing this is 26th of February 2022, third day of Russian invasion into Ukraine).

 [Gitlab mirror](https://gitlab.com/db1000n/db1000n.git)